Top Symptoms of a Bad Catalytic Converter & How to Fix ItSymptoms of a Bad Catalytic Converter

 - In some cases, the car won’t start.

-Some of these symptoms may be caused by related issues such as bad spark plugs, ignition coil, air filter, fuel filter, fuel pump, and other issues.
-The proper diagnosis is recommended before replacing the catalytic converter.
+Some of these symptoms can be caused by other related issues, such as bad spark plugs, an ignition coil, an air filter, a fuel filter, or a fuel pump.
+We recommend properly diagnosing your car using an OBD-II scanner before replacing the catalytic converter.

 How to Test for a Bad Catalytic Converter

 A catalytic converter does not need to be removed to be tested.
-A red glowing catalytic converter is a common symptom of a bad catalytic converter.
-An experienced auto mechanic can quickly spot a bad catalytic converter based on the symptoms.
-It is highly recommended to perform one or more tests to verify that the catalytic converter is faulty before replacement.
+A red glowing catalytic converter is a common symptom pointing to the componend being bad.
+An experienced auto mechanic can quickly spot a bad catalytic converter by its symptoms.
+It is highly recommended to perform one or more tests to verify that this part is faulty before replacement.

 Here are a few tests that can be performed to test a catalytic converter:

-- Temperature test – Let the car warm up to the operating temperature.
-Lift the vehicle on a lift but leave the engine running.
-Use an infrared thermometer to measure the temperature at the inlet of the converter.
-Then, measure the temperature at the converter’s outlet, which feeds back to the exhaust pipe.
-Because the conversion process produces heat, the outlet pipe’s temperature should be higher than the temperature at the inlet.
+- Temperature test – Let the car warm up to operating temperature.
+While the engine is still running, lift the vehicle.
+Use an infrared thermometer to measure the inlet temperature of the converter.
+Then measure the temperature at the converter’s outlet, which feeds into the exhaust pipe.
+Because the conversion process produces heat, the outlet pipe’s temperature should be higher than the inlet temperature.
 If the opposite is true, the converter is clogged or broken.

-- Sound test – You can also tell if a converter is broken by simply hitting it with a mallet.
+- Sound test – You can also tell if it is broken by simply hitting it with a mallet.
 Do this when the engine is off and the converter is cold.
 Crawl under the car, find the converter, and hit it with your hand.
-If you hear debris rattling inside, the honeycomb in the converter is broken, and you need a new one.
+If you hear something rattling inside, the honeycomb inside is broken, and you need a new one.

 - Exhaust backpressure test.
 This is not a test that you can do yourself.
 An exhaust back pressure test will need to be performed by an auto mechanic or a muffler shop.
 The mechanic will drill a small hole in the catalytic converter’s front and attach a small probe to a gauge.
 The engine is started, and the exhaust back pressure is measured with a gauge.
-If there is excessive pressure buildup, it will show that you have a clogged catalytic converter restricting the exhaust gases.
+If there is excessive pressure buildup, it indicates a clogged catalytic converter restricting exhaust gases.

 What does a bad catalytic converter sound like?